 Inoue Perfumery MFG joins BuyChemJapan

-Under this new agreement, buyers around the world can connect with Inoue and its products through BuyChemJapan.

-BuyChemJapan is a start-up spun off from Daishin Co., Ltd, a trading company specializing in chemicals.
-With a deep understanding of the needs and business practices of both domestic and foreign manufacturers and buyers within the chemical industry, BuyChemJapan can actively promote Japanese competitive chemicals to overseas buyers through its well-received free online marketplace, which specializes in introducing chemical products and promoting brand recognition.
+BuyChemJapan Corporation is a start-up spun off from Daishin Corporation, a trading company specializing in chemicals.
+With a deep understanding of the needs and business practices of both domestic and foreign manufacturers and buyers within the chemical industry, BuyChemJapan Corporation can actively promote Japanese competitive chemicals to overseas buyers through its upcoming free online marketplace, which will specialize in introducing chemical products and promoting brand recognition.
 In a marketplace shaped by the COVID-19 pandemic, companies can no longer carry out traditional sales activities, so the time to shift to digital, online activities has come.

-The marketplace has been designed from the ground up to help simplify the process of introducing the demands of buyers to leading Japanese chemical manufacturers.
+BuyChemJapan marketplace has been designed from the ground up to help simplify the process of introducing the demands of buyers to leading Japanese chemical manufacturers.
+Buyers can...

 Search for the required chemical via a comprehensive set of options and definitions.

-Make direct contact with the manufacturer with one click; there is no need to deal with intermediaries.
+Make direct contact with the manufacturer with one click, removing the need to deal with intermediaries.

 Request a sample, price quotation or make an order directly from the manufacturer.

-Make a fully informed purchasing decision through use of a function which allows for direct comparison of chemical qualities and manufacturers costs (available after launch).
+Make a fully informed purchasing decision through use of a function which allows for direct comparison of chemical qualities and manufacturers costs (available post launch).

 Buy with complete confidence as the marketplace is only partnered with manufacturers who produce chemicals at their own factories.